 Imprevisto

-Part of the team of the restaurant Caellis (with a Michelin Star, started this project last year.
-Its gastronomic proposal is defined as proximity cuisine and based on vegetables, with a certain Italian touch from its founders.
+Part of the team from the restaurant Caellis (a Michelin-starred establishment) launched this project last year.
+Their culinary concept is defined as locally sourced, vegetable-based cuisine, with a distinct Italian touch from its founders.

-Imprevisto works with two tasting menus (El Previsto and Imprevisto) that change seasonally, in which a curious cuisine is elaborated: the flavors are homemade and recognizable, but the recipes are elaborated.
-The elaborations are announced complicated, but what enters the mouth does it as if it had already done it all his life.
-An example of how to cook well and without fanfare in a restaurant that seeks to grow.
+Imprevisto offers two tasting menus ( El Previsto and El Imprevisto) that change with the seasons, featuring an intriguing culinary approach: the flavors are homestyle and familiar, yet the recipes are sophisticated.
+The dishes may seem complicated, but once they hit your palate, they feel as familiar as if you’ve been eating them your whole life.
+A prime example of how to cook well and without fanfare in a restaurant looking to grow.

 📍 C/ de Bailèn, 104